Metropolis (2001 film): Plot

-In the wealthy plutocratic city of Metropolis, humans co-exist with robot laborers designed to build and maintain the city.
+In the plutocratic city of Metropolis, humans co-exist with robot laborers designed to build and maintain the city.
 However, its impoverished human citizens discriminate against robots, blaming them for their unemployment and being forced to live in the squalid lower levels of Metropolis.

 Duke Red, Metropolis's wealthiest citizen, celebrates the completion of a massive military/scientific complex, the "Ziggurat".
-His adopted son, Rock, leads a vigilante paramilitary organization known as the Marduks, tasked with destroying malfunctioning and rogue robots - including those that escaped from their designated zones in the lower city.
-Meanwhile, Japanese private detective Shunsaku Ban and his young nephew, Kenichi Shikishima, have traveled to Metropolis to apprehend rogue scientist Dr. Laughton, wanted for organ trafficking and human rights violations.
+His adopted son, Rock, leads a paramilitary organization known as the Marduks, tasked with destroying malfunctioning and rogue robots - including those that escaped from their designated zones in the lower city.
+Meanwhile, Japanese detective Shunsaku Ban and his young nephew, Kenichi Shikishima, have traveled to Metropolis to apprehend rogue scientist Dr. Laughton, wanted for organ trafficking and animal rights violations.
 Unbeknownst to Shunsaku, Red hired Laughton to secretly build a highly advanced android, modeled and named after his deceased daughter Tima.
 He intends to have her become the central control unit for a powerful nuclear superweapon hidden at the top of the Ziggurat, which he will use to conquer the world.
-Rock learns of Tima's existence, and fearing for his father's safety, shoots Laughton and sets his laboratory ablaze.
+Rock learns of Tima's existence, and jealously shoots Laughton and sets his laboratory ablaze.

 Discovering the burning lab, Shunsaku locates the dying Laughton, who directs Shunsaku to a notebook containing his research.
 Meanwhile, Kenichi stumbles upon the newly activated Tima.
 The two fall into the sewers and are separated from Shunsaku.
 As they search for a way back to the surface, the pair grow close as Kenichi protects Tima and her humanity evolves, both unaware that she is a robot.
-Learning that Tima is alive, Rock and his subordinates hunt the pair relentlessly.
+Learning that Tima is alive, Rock and his subordinates hunt the pair.

 Kenichi and Tima encounter a resistance movement of disgruntled humans, who stage an armed revolution against Metropolis's leaders and robot workers.
-Unhappy with the Duke's popularity and influence, the nation's president and Metropolis's mayor conspire with the revolutionaries to seize power.
-However, the president's top military commander, General Kusai Skunk, reveals his loyalty to Red and has them assassinated.
-Red imposes martial law and suppresses the revolution.
+Unhappy with the Duke's influence, the nation's president and Metropolis's mayor conspire with the revolutionaries to seize power.
+However, the president's top military commander, General Kusai Skunk, betrays them to Red and has them assassinated.
+Red imposes martial law and ends the revolution.
 The kids reunite with Shunsaku, but Rock finds them and attempts to kill Tima.
 Red intervenes, disowning Rock and discharging him from the Marduks before taking Tima and Kenichi away.